Mexican American Legal Defense and Educational Fund: Campaigns

 MALDEF has set up an education-litigation project, filed on behalf of undocumented parents' children barred from public schools.
 In Plyler v.
-Doe, the Supreme Court held these children protected by the due-process clause of the Fourteenth Amendment.
+Doe, the Supreme Court held these children protected by the equal protection clause of the Fourteenth Amendment.

-This would not be the last time MALDEF filed suit for equal opportunity for education.
+TMALDEF filed suit for equal opportunity for education in subsequent cases as well.
 In LULAC et al. v.
 Richards et al., a 1987 class-action lawsuit charged the State of Texas with discrimination against Mexican Americans in south Texas because of inadequate funding of colleges.
-In the University of Texas system, the UT campus in Austin (historically the campus attended by more children of the state's prestigious and high earnings individuals) actually received more funding than all other campuses combined.
+In the University of Texas ("UT") system, the UT campus in Austin (historically the campus attended by more children of the state's prestigious and high-earning individuals) received more funding than all other UT campuses combined.
 The jury did not find the state guilty of discrimination, but did find the legislature failed to establish "first-class" colleges and universities elsewhere in the state.
-Looking to avoid further embarrassing suits, the legislature passed the South Texas Initiative to improve University of Texas System schools in Brownsville, Edinburg, San Antonio, and El Paso, and Texas A&M University System branches in Corpus Christi, Laredo, and Kingsville.
+The state legislature then passed the South Texas Initiative to improve UT System schools in Brownsville, Edinburg, San Antonio, and El Paso, and Texas A&M University System branches in Corpus Christi, Laredo, and Kingsville.
 The Border Region Higher Education Council helped pass the legislation and monitored the program's progress.
-Today the situation has somewhat improved, though UT Austin still receives a disproportionate share of funding.

 In 1974, president of MALDEF, Vilma Martinez, created the Chicana Rights Project (CRP).
 The project focused on Mexican-American women's unique legal issues.
 It lasted until 1983 when funding ran out.